kalmarunionenctf/kalmarctf/2025/misc/paper-viper/solution/README.md

 We now have a reference to the `Interpreter`.

 ### Profit:
-At this point there are a variety of options.
-It's a very strong object that hasn't been written with security in mind.
+At this point we have a variety of options.
+The `asteval` `Interpreter` is an object with powerful functions that hasn't been written with security in mind.
 The easiest option is to use the import functionality.
-A fun alternative option is to evade the filters on attribute names in `safe_getattr` by creating a fake subtype of string and overwriting the `id` attribute of an `ast.Name` node with it, but I'll leave that as a fun exercise for the reader.
+A fun alternative option is to evade the filters on attribute names in `safe_getattr` by creating a fake subtype of string and overwriting the `id` attribute of an `ast.Name` node with it, but I'll leave that as an exercise for the reader.

 ```python
 # Import and escape the jail